 One of the best ways to minimize or eliminate federal estate and generation-skipping taxes is to use charitable trusts in your estate plan.
-The charitable lead trust (CLT) is used, typically, by high net worth families, to benefit both charity and the family – and to avoid paying more taxes than necessary.
+The Charitable Lead Trust (CLT) is typically used by high net worth families to benefit both charity and the family – and to avoid paying more taxes than necessary.

-The benefit of a CLT is that taxes are greatly reduced or eliminated; a favorite charity, perhaps your private foundation, is benefited; and your loved ones receive assets tax free.
+The benefit of a CLT is that taxes are greatly reduced or eliminated, a favorite charity or perhaps your private foundation is benefited, and your loved ones receive assets tax free.
 The downside is that there is a delay in getting the assets to your loved ones.
 That’s the price you pay for the tax benefits.

-The benefit of a CRT is that taxes are minimized; a favorite charity, perhaps your private foundation, is benefited; and your loved ones receive an income stream.
+The benefit of a CRT is that taxes are minimized, a favorite charity or perhaps your private foundation is benefited, and your loved ones receive an income stream.
 That income stream lasts for an individual’s lifetime or a period of time, up to 20 years.
 Then, at the end of the trust term, a lump sum goes to the charity of your choice, not your loved one.
 That’s the price you pay for significant tax benefits such as a tax deduction upon trust funding and a tiered income stream, reducing total taxes paid.

 Often CRTs are paired with their near opposites, the charitable lead trust (CLT).
 A CLT is very similar to the CRT, but instead of receiving an income stream for a lifetime or a period of years, you or your loved ones receive the lump sum at the end of the trust term.
 When used together, the family and charity are benefited and taxes are minimized or even eliminated, depending on the balance of your goals.